leooalves/cosmos-db-api/README.md

 # cosmos-db-api

-Testing Cosmos DB with .Net 5
+Testing Cosmos DB on an API using .Net 5.